mozilla/i18n-abide/README.md

     npm install i18n-abide

+In this README, we'll use express and EJS templates, but other integrations are possible.

-In your app where you setup express or connect:
+In your app where you setup express:

     var i18n = require('i18n-abide');